Community Based Victim Services - Youth Outreach

 We will listen to you and believe you.

-If you have been a victim of sexual assault, sexual abuse and sexual harassment, we provide free confidential support, information and referrals.
+If you have been a victim of sexual assault, sexual abuse, and sexual harassment, we provide free confidential support information and referrals.

-• We can provide you with information about your case from the police and the court system regarding your situation.
+• We can suggest options or ideas that are available to you in your situation and provide you with information about your case from the police and court system

-• We can attend court appearances and give you updates on what’s happening with your case.
+• We can attend court appearances and give you updates on what’s happening with your case

 How you can take part

-This is a free, confidential support service.
-Please call 604-885-0322 (office) or 604-865-0987 (cell) to speak to a Victim Services Youth Worker.
-You can leave confidential messages 24/7.
+Please call 604-885-0322 (office) or 604-865-0987 (cell) to speak to a Emergency Sexual Assault Services Worker, you can leave confidential messages 24/7.

 Follow us on social media:

-snapchat.png Snapchat: vsyouthoutreach
+snapchat.png Snapchat: esasworker

-instagram.png Instagram: Victimservices.youthoutreach
+instagram.png Instagram: esasworker

 Resources